rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

     git push
     ```

 4. When this change rolls out we should see the seed job has scaffolded out a pipeline for the frontend in the Jenkins UI.
 It's done this by looking in the pet-battle repo where it found the `Jenkinsfile` (our pipeline definition).
-However it will fail on the first execution.
-This is expected as we're going write some stuff to fix it!
+However, it will fail on the first execution.
+This is expected and we're going to write some stuff to fix it!

     ```bash#test
     # to get the Jenkins route on your terminal